Business Name: Superior Surface Prep and Repair

 Facebook:

-What mobile blasting truly brings to the site
+What mobile blasting really gives the site

-Blasting methods and where they shine
+Blasting approaches and where they shine

-Steel: profiles, standards, and practical targets
+Steel: profiles, requirements, and useful targets

 Dustless blasting on active sites

-A few real-world examples
+A couple of real-world examples

 Equipment that makes a distinction on mobile jobs